Why Should You Get a Pre-Approved Car Loan and Where to Find One

 You also have the option of getting a pre-approved car loan with an online lender.
 You can get a car loan pre-approval for new or used cars with these lenders and some may even offer car loan refinancing.

-The requirements and interest rates will vary depending on the lender so you’ll definitely want to shop around and compare offers and terms.
+The requirements and interest rates will vary depending on the lender so you’ll definitely want to shop around and compare auto loan offers and terms.

 Requirements for car loan pre-approval